 Why I Spent Christmas Day At A Turkish Mosque

-A few years ago, simply for something different, I jetted off to Istanbul for Christmas.
+A few years ago, simply for something different, we jetted off to Istanbul for Christmas.
 I wanted to see what Christmas was like in a Muslim country.
 I wondered how westernized they really were, whether or not I’d see a fat man dressed in red, and how many other travellers I’d see there, coming to escape the holiday season.

 Okay, so there were a handful of tacky Santa’s in the Grand Bazaar, but after that I saw nothing but a single Christmas tree in a shop window.